Basmati Coconut Rice

-This slightly sticky basmati coconut rice is an excellent side dish to any entree!
-Savory, easy to make and packed with flavor!
-Including lime zest, coconut milk and green onion!
+This slightly sticky basmati coconut rice is an excellent side dish to any meal!
+Savory, easy to make and packed with flavor from lime zest, coconut milk and green onion, it’s a family favorite.
+Dairy free, gluten free and vegan.

 This coconut rice was originally published in June 2012.
 The post has been updated as of June 14, 2018 with new photos, text and improved recipe instructions.